Before you leave the University of Eastern Finland and Finland you should:

 - Submit the Notification of Move

 According to Finnish legislation, you must always submit a Notification of Move when you move permanently.
 A Notification of Move can be submitted online (requires Finnish online banking codes) or by picking up a form from a Post Office or a Local Register Office (Maistraatti).
-Further information from the Population Register Centre.
+See further information here.

 - Report Permanent Move to Kela and Return Your Kela Card